YiLimath/YiLimath.github.io/_pages/agent-system/why-mathematicians-need-patterns.md

 *Figure: decomposition, abstraction, composition, and validation turn recurring research activities into explicit artifacts.*

+**In one sentence.** Research is already a composition of recurring activities; patterns matter because a research loop must preserve failed paths and expose uncertainty, which a solver loop need not.

 Mathematical research is a composition of activities: reading, retrieving, constructing examples, forming conjectures, searching for proofs, checking claims, and writing exposition.
 An agent becomes useful when each recurring